CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 2. Select your test calendar from the "Add to calendar" drop down".
 3. Select the `.ics` file you have created.
 4. Press "Import".

+Each time you do this, you probably want to delete your Test calendar, and create a new one.

 ## Supplied scaffolding